-Pay close attention to your first withdrawal
+Pay close attention to your first withdrawal.

 A separate MRD will be required if the original IRA owner was 70½ or older at the time of his or her death and he or she didn't take the first MRD before passing away.
 If that's the case, this money must be distributed to you after transferring the rest of the assets to an inherited IRA in your name.
 Also, the money must be distributed by December 31 of the year in which the IRA owner died.

 The amount of that MRD will be based on the IRA owner's age, but the assets will be distributed to you under your Social Security number.
-You should consult a tax adviser to ensure that this "year of death" MRD is properly reported to the IRS.
+You should consult a tax adviser to ensure that this "year-of-death" MRD is properly reported to the IRS.

-Contact your financial provider to inquire about how it handles "year of death" distributions, as some firms may differ in the way they provide this service.
+Contact your financial provider to inquire about how it handles year-of-death distributions, as some firms may differ in the way they provide this service.

 Request a trustee-to-trustee transfer.
 No matter which option you choose, make sure that any assets transfer directly from one account to another or from one IRA custodian to another.
-There is no option for a 60-day rollover when a non-spouse beneficiary is inheriting IRA assets and a spouse beneficiary's rollover options may be limited.
+There is no option for a 60-day rollover when a nonspouse beneficiary is inheriting IRA assets, and a spouse beneficiary's rollover options may be limited.
 If you receive a check, the money will generally be taxed as ordinary income, and will be ineligible to be deposited into an inherited IRA you may own at another firm or back into the inherited IRA that it was withdrawn from to begin with.

-Also, note that the Supreme Court recently ruled that an inherited IRA held by a nonspouse beneficiary is not exempt from attachment by creditors under the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005.
+Also, note that the Supreme Court ruled that an inherited IRA held by a nonspouse beneficiary is not exempt from attachment by creditors under the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005.
 While some states have laws that still may protect inherited IRAs, for a nonspouse beneficiary living in a state without such laws, the inherited IRA is effectively now treated as any other account owned by the beneficiary for bankruptcy purposes, and may not be protected under bankruptcy from claims by creditors.
 It is not clear whether and how this decision affects an inherited IRA held by a spousal beneficiary.
-You should speak to a lawyer or tax adviser before taking any distribution from a retirement account particularly if you have specific questions regarding protection from creditors.
+You should speak with a lawyer or tax adviser before taking any distribution from a retirement account, particularly if you have specific questions regarding protection from creditors.

 Guidance provided by Fidelity is educational in nature, is not individualized, and is not intended to serve as the primary or sole basis for your investment or tax-planning decisions.